MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/installing-on-first-computer.md

 ms.reviewer: edupont
 ---

-# Install Dynamics GP on the first computer
+# Install Dynamics GP on the first client computer

 Use the information in this chapter to install Dynamics GP on the first computer.